tonysoutha/csci3081/labs/lab10_advanced_git/README.md

 > **Assessment/Feedback of the lab and of the project is conducted on the devel branch, so any feedback that you get is based on the code in devel.
 HOWEVER, the feedback files are posted to the master branch.**

-> **COMPILATION failure when pushing to server: Some students might have the experience that compilation works on their personal machine but fails on the server.
-If you see a message in the lab10 feedback file that refers to pointer data members in the Controller class, that is an error related to the copy constructor (look in arena.h for how to explicitely delete the copy constructor Controller(const Controller&)).**

 The template provided in the git usage document can be added to git so that when the editor opens, you will see that content.
 To add the template, save the text preceded by '#' in the pdf as a file (_~/.gitmessage_ is the convention) and add to your git configuration:
 ```
 git config --global commit.template ~/.gitmessage